 - Plastic bag (a freezer bag is ideal)

-- Plastic embossed dinner mat (or anything else with a raised pattern to make an imprint)
+- Plastic decorative dinner mat (or anything else with an embossed or raised pattern)

 - Wooden bamboo skewer